 HCC INTERNATIONAL STUDENT APPLICANT CHECKLIST

-For purposes of admission, international applicants are defined as all persons who are not citizens or permanent residents of the United States.
+For purposes of admission, international applicants are defined as all persons who are not citizens nor permanent residents of the United States.
 An international applicant must meet ALL of the following requirements.

-- Completion of a minimum of 15 weeks in an approved Intensive Language Center.
+a.
+Completion of a minimum of 15 weeks in an approved Intensive Language Center OR

 - Submission an affidavit of support from a sponsor in the United States or abroad.
 A financial statement from a bank is suggested.

-- Payment of $150 housing deposit and signed housing contract for HCC Campus apartments or provide written verification from a sponsor living within 30 mile radius of Highland campus or campus student is planning to attend.
+- Payment of $150 housing deposit and signed housing contract for HCC campus housing or provide written verification from a sponsor living within 30 mile radius of Highland campus or other HCC campus student is planning to attend.